-The Annual Required Contribution (ARC) is the amount the City is required to report as an expense for the 2014 year under GASB 45.
+The Annual Required Contribution (ARC) is the amount the City is required to report as an annual expense.
 The ARC is equal to the Normal Cost plus an amount to amortize the Unfunded Actuarial Accrued Liability (UAAL) on a closed basis of 30 years, beginning January 1, 2007.
-The amortization period for 2016 is 21 years.
+The amortization period for 2017 is 20 years.

 The ARC represents an accounting expense, but the City is not required to contribute the ARC to a separate trust.
 If the City does not set aside funds equal to the ARC (less current year benefit payments) each year, then the ARC (less benefit payments) will accumulate as a non-current liability (Net OPEB Obligation) on the balance sheet.
-The City has a Net OPEB Obligation as of December 31, 2016 as the City has not set aside funds for OPEB.
+The City has a Net OPEB Obligation as of December 31,2017 and 2016 as the City has not set aside funds for OPEB.

-EXCISE TAX FOR HIGH COST OR "CADILLAC" HEALTH PLANS IN 2018 AND BEYOND -An excise tax for high cost health coverage, or "Cadillac" health plans was included in the Patient Protection and Affordable Care Act (ACA) passed into law in March 2010.
+EXCISE TAX FOR HIGH COST OR "CADILLAC" HEALTH PLANS IN 2020 AND BEYOND - An excise tax for high cost health coverage or "Cadillac" health plans was included in the Affordable Care Act (ACA) passed into law in March 2010.
 The provision levies a 40% tax on the value of health plan costs that exceed certain thresholds for single coverage or family coverage.
-The 2018 annual thresholds are \$10,200 for single coverage and \$27,500 for a family plan.
-If, between 2010 and 2018, the cost of health care insurance rises more than 55%, the threshold for the excise tax will be adjusted.
+The Consolidated Appropriations Act (CAA), which was signed into law in December 2015, delays the tax for two years, until 2020.